Exact Solutions for the NP-hard Wasserstein Barycenter Problem using a Doubly Nonnegative Relaxation and a Splitting Method: Introduction

 The purpose of this paper is twofold.
 First, we provide a successful framework for handling quadratic hard discrete optimization problems; and second, we illustrate the surprising success when applied to our specific \WBPp.

 We model our problem as a quadratic objective, quadratic constrained $\{0,1\}$ discrete optimization problem, i.e.,~we obtain a \emph{binary quadratic} model.
-We then lift, relax, this hard problem to the doubly nonnegative, \DNNp, cone, the cone of nonnegative, positive semidefinite symmetric matrices and obtain a convex relaxation.
+We then get a convex relaxation for this hard discrete optimization problem by lifting to the doubly nonnegative, \DNNp, cone, the cone of nonnegative elementwise, positive semidefinite symmetric matrices.
 Strict feasibility fails for the relaxation, so we apply \textdef{facial reduction, \FRp}.
 This results in many constraints becoming redundant and also gives rise to a \emph{natural splitting} that can be exploited by the symmetric alternating directions method of multipliers (\sADMM).
 We exploit the structure, and include redundant constraints on the subproblems of the splitting and on the dual variables.
-The \sADMM algorithm allows for efficient upper and provable lower bounding techniques for the original hard \WBP problem, that in addition helps the algorithm stop early.
+The \sADMM algorithm allows for efficient upper and provable lower bounding techniques for the original hard \WBP problem.
+This helps the algorithm stop early.

-Extensive tests on random problems are surprisingly efficient and successful, i.e.,~the relaxation with the upper and lower bounding techniques provide a provable optimal solution to the original hard \WBP for \emph{surprisingly many} instances, essentially all our randomly generated instances.
-The time for our algorithm for a random problem with $k=n=25$ in dimension $d=25$ was of the order of $10$ seconds.
-In contrast, \href{http://cvxr.com/cvx/}{\textsc{cvx Matlab}} with solver being the well known commercial package \href{https://www.gurobi.com}{\textsc{Gurobi}} on a laptop with Intel(R) Core(TM) i5-10210U CPU, 16GB RAM took approximately $2, 570, 46692$ seconds for $n = k =5,7,8$, respectively, to solve the original hard discrete optimization problem to optimality.
-(Detailed numerics for our algorithm are provided below.)
+Our Extensive tests on random problems are surprisingly efficient and successful, i.e.,~the relaxation with the upper and lower bounding techniques provide a provable optimal solution to the original hard \WBP for \emph{surprisingly many} instances; essentially for all our randomly generated instances.
+For example, to solve the original hard discrete optimization problem to optimality for our algorithm for a random problem with $k=n=25$ in dimension $d=25$ took of the order of $10$ seconds.
+In contrast, using the well known solver \href{https://www.gurobi.com}{\textsc{Gurobi}}, on three problems, with sizes $n = k =5,7,8$, respectively, it took approximately: $2, 570, 46692$ seconds, respectively (using the same laptop for both tests).
+(Detailed numerics for our algorithm are provided below \Cref{sect:numerics}.)